margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Imagine a world where all 7.2 billion people look at the reflection of themselves in mirrors while loving the others around them more than themselves.
 Iamgine a world where all 7.2 billion people sitting on street corners are loving each other.
 Imagine a world where all the colors exude the light and shine their true colors.
+Imagine a world where all 7.2 billion people are running towards the same goal.
+Imagine a world where all 7.2 billion people are aiming in the same direction.
 The World would resound with light and sound.
 The World where the heavens, the sky smile down.
 All the colors of the universe are embraced as one.